The Unspoken Costs of Neglecting Facebook Marketing Efforts

 Let’s face it: your competition already has a Facebook page.
 Even if you don’t care about marketing your products on FB, other brands do.
 And they’re going the extra mile to reach potential customers.
 If you don’t follow, you’ll struggle to increase brand awareness as substantially as your competitors do.

 There are currently over 80 million active business pages on Facebook.
-Chances are, the biggest threats in your industry have claimed several of those business pages.
+Chances are, the most significant threats in your industry have claimed several of those business pages.
 They also have people who follow their advertisements and updates.
-If you don’t join in this trend, your competitors have more access to your customers.
+If you don’t follow this trend, your competitors will have more access to your customers.

 Let’s say I need a digital ad agency to help keep my costs low.
 Who will I go with?
-The brand AnyPromo that often appears in my newsfeed right when I need them, or some brand I for whom I have to dig while conducting my own research?
+The brand AnyPromo that often appears in my newsfeed right when I need it, or some brand I have to dig for while conducting my own research?
 Chances are, I’d select the readily available choice.

-That’s not to say that you should copy all your competitors’ actions.
-However, if they have a larger presence online, they’re going to attract more customers.
+That’s not to say you should copy all your competitors’ actions.
+However, if they have a larger online presence, they will attract more customers.
 The more you can compete with the positive online attention they receive, the better chance you’ll be able to rival their success.

 At the end of the day, not having a Facebook page (and not using it well) will cost you opportunities other companies are taking advantage of.
-That’s a big risk to take, especially in a world where social media is such a powerful, influential marketing tool.
+That’s a big risk, especially when social media is such a powerful, influential marketing tool.

 In Conclusion